strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 ##### Middlewares

 [Middlewares](/dev-docs/backend-customization/middlewares) can be applied to a GraphQL resolver through the `resolversConfig.[MyResolverName].middlewares` key.
-Only difference between the GraphQL and REST implementation is that the `config` key becomes `options`.
+The only difference between the GraphQL and REST implementations is that the `config` key becomes `options`.

 The `middlewares` key is an array accepting a list of middlewares, each item in this list being either a reference to an already registered middleware or an implementation that is passed directly (see [middlewares configuration documentation](/dev-docs/backend-customization/routes#middlewares)).